 Jojoba oil (slightly less than 1/2 cup) – A relatively stable oil, jojoba is good for dry, aging, oily, normal, or acne-prone skin.
-Get the best quality organic jojoba oil online here or find more affordable options here.
+Get quality organic jojoba oil online here.

-Argan oil (about 1/4 cup) – Good quality isn’t cheap so I use this as a secondary oil known to be great for most skin types.
-Get the best quality organic argan oil online here or find more affordable options here.
+Argan oil (about 1/4 cup) – Good quality isn't cheap so I use this as a secondary oil known to be great for most skin types.
+Get quality organic argan oil online here.

 Neem oil (a squirt or two) – Because of its distinctive earthy smell (which I actually like), I use this sparingly, but my breakout prone skin loves it's antimicrobial and healing properties.
 I use this pure organic neem oil.
 Since 100% neem oil is solid at room temperature, simple let it sit in a cup of hot water to liquefy before using.

 Moroccan chamomile essential oil (about 10 drops) – I love both the mild, fresh smell and as a bonus, the benefits include anti-inflammatory (reduces redness), anti-bacterial, and antioxidant qualities (reduces aging).
 This is the Moroccan chamomile EO that I use.
 (Oh, and I didn't add the Roman Chamomile to this batch I photographed for this post, because it's intense blue color gives the finished product a slightly less photogenic blue-green tinge).